Adaptive estimating function inference for non-stationary determinantal point processes

 for the second-order composite likelihood proposed in \cite{waagepetersen:07}.
 The score of the Palm likelihood as generalized to the inhomogeneous case in \cite{prokesova:dvorak:jensen:16} is obtained with

-\cite{prokesova:dvorak:jensen:16} also regarded the second-order composite likelihood proposed in \cite{waagepetersen:07} as a generalization of the stationary case Palm likelihood but the interpretation as a second-order composite likelihood given in \cite{waagepetersen:07} is more straightforward.
+In \cite{prokesova:dvorak:jensen:16}, the authors also regarded the second-order composite likelihood proposed in \cite{waagepetersen:07} as a generalization of the stationary case Palm likelihood but the interpretation as a second-order composite likelihood given in \cite{waagepetersen:07} is more straightforward.

-Considering a class of estimating functions of the form \eqref{eq:ef} a natural question is what is the optimal choice of $f$? \cite{deng:etal:16} provides a solution to this problem where an approximation of the optimal $f$ is obtained by solving numerically a certain integral equation.
+Considering a class of estimating functions of the form \eqref{eq:ef} a natural question is what is the optimal choice of $f$?
+A solution to this problem is provided in \cite{deng:etal:16} where an approximation of the optimal $f$ is obtained by solving numerically a certain integral equation.
 This yields a statistically optimal estimation procedure but is computationally demanding and requires specification of third and fourth order joint intensities.
 When computational speed and ease of use is an issue, there is still scope for simpler methods.
 Moreover, given several (simple) estimation methods, it is possible to combine them adaptively in order to build a final estimator that achieves better properties than each initial estimator, see \cite{lavancier2016general,LR2017spatial}.